 You know how it is when kids ask their dads about how he proposed to their moms?
 Was it romantic, was it interesting, was it plastered all over a heavily graffiti’ed wall on a busy New York city street?
 Photographer Jeff Gurwin can say yes to all three.

 Some proposals are well-thought-out and over in minutes, but Jeff’s idea took 6 hours from start to finish.
 Since both of them are big fans of the board game Scrabble (it’s like an offline version of Words with Friends), he decided to use the letter tiles to spell out his proposal.
 The only difference is, rather than spelling it out on a board game, he painted it onto a wall.

 The video shows a time-lapse of the mural in the making.
 From a graffiti backdrop, the wall turned into a tree, which blossoms out into Scrabble tiles that spell out "Caitlin Will You Marry Me?".

 Lucky girl Caitlin sees the proposal, runs across the street, stands in front of Jeff (down on one knee) and said yes.
 It’s a good thing she said yes too, because the mural was supposed to stay up on the wall for a whole month.
 Talk about making a commitment.

 This was burning the Web like no other proposal but if you haven’t seen it yet, let’s just say that you are going to enjoy this proposal even if you aren’t the girl.
 It was picked up by the news and already has 17.8 million views as of this writing.
 Isaac Lamb and now-wife Amy even produced a follow up video to thank everyone for their help and for watching the video.

-The proposal began with the victim, soon-to-be proposed to Amy, being placed onto the back of a car by her brother.
-He puts headphones on her and placed two cameras, one from behind her and one right at her, before the car rolled down the street at walking speed.
+The proposal began with the victim, soon-to-be proposed to Amy, is placed onto the back of a car by her brother.
+He puts headphones on her and placed two cameras, one from behind her and one right at her before the car rolled down the street at walking speed.